Buyer’s Guide And Reviews Of The Best Ceramic Knife Set To Buy In 2022

 ● Number of knives: 3

-● Blade sizes: 6-inch Chef’s, 5-inch Serrated and a 3-inch Paring Knife; OR 5-inch slicer, 4.5-inch utility knife and a 3-inch paring knife
+● Blade sizes: 6-inch Chef’s, 5-inch Serrated and a 3-inch Paring Knife; OR 5-inch slicer, 4.5-inch utility knife, and a 3-inch paring knife

 ● Other items: Lifetime warranty

 This great value set of knives allows you to get your hands on some quality Kyocera blades, without spending a fortune.
 These are blades that will make you forget all about steel knives.
 This is our pick for the best ceramic knife set offering the best value for money.

 Kyocera’s incredible ceramic craftsmanship is present in these knives, just as it is in our best overall pick.
 The difference is in the value: this set offers three knives, instead of four, and it doesn’t feature a knife block, or the state-of-the-art Z212 ceramic process mentioned above.
 However, what you get in return is a much lower price, and you are still receiving three quality Kyocera knives.